 - 1 Nature Center

-The Park Operations Division of the Department of Recreation, Parks and Cultural Activities manages and maintains the park system within the City of Alexandria.
+The Park Services Division of the Department of Recreation, Parks and Cultural Activities manages and maintains the park system within the City of Alexandria.
 For additional information, please call 703.746.5484.

 On September 4, 2019 City Council approved the "Naming and Renaming Policy and Procedures for City Public Parks and Recreation Areas & Facilities."
 The policy establishes a consistent approach for the official naming and renaming of City public parks, recreation areas and facilities.
 Parks, recreation areas and facilities include all property owned by assets under the City’s ownership and/or under the control of the City’s Department of Recreation, Parks and Cultural Activities including but not limited to buildings, structures, open space, public parks, natural areas, wetlands, and environmental habitat.